KXMZ

 KXMZ (102.7 FM, "Hits 102.7") is a radio station serving the city of Rapid City, South Dakota and owned by Houston Haugo, through licensee Haugo Broadcasting, Licensed to Box Elder, South Dakota, the station broadcasts a hot adult contemporary format.

 The station became the subject of notoriety in June 2013, when the owners of the internet radio service Pandora announced a deal to purchase the station as a loophole in its disputes with music publishing societies over royalty payments.
-The deal was approved by the Federal Communications Commission on May 4, 2015 and was consummated on June 9, 2015.
+The deal was approved by the Federal Communications Commission on May 4, 2015, and was consummated on June 9, 2015.
+Pandora would later sell the station to Haugo Broadcasting in 2017.